zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/execute.md

 <img src="https://raw.githubusercontent.com/zzzprojects/dapper-tutorial/master/docs/images/3-anonynous-entity.png" alt="Stored Procedure Single" />

+In the above example, we are calling a stored procedure named "Invoice_Insert" a single time and passing in two parameters.

 ### Many

-Execute the Stored Procedure multiple times.
+The `Execute` method also allows you to execute the Stored Procedure multiple times.
 Once for every object in the array list.

 ```csharp
 string sql = "Invoice_Insert";